mrinalkumarjha/CoreAngularEcommerce/README.md

 	so in case of uow each of repository wont be creating each instance of dbContext. uow wil maintain transaction. in case of partial update all transaction will be rolled back.

+# Setting stripe payment
+	got to stripe.com and signup
+	id:testarcs1@gmail.com
+	pass: m...1234

+	publishable_key is used in client
+	secret key is used in server.

+	add nuget package stripe.net 34.19 to infrastructure project.